edjw/stop-targeting-ads-me/about.md

 ### Contact me

-At the moment, **the best way of suggesting further companies and products to add to this site is probably to [contact me through Twitter](https://twitter.com/_edjw).** If you are keen and a (little) bit technical, take a look at [these instructions on Github about how to add more companies and products to the site](https://github.com/edjw/stop-targeting-ads-me#how-to-add-a-company-or-product-to-the-site).
+At the moment, the best way of suggesting further companies and products to add to this site is to **[contact me through Twitter](https://twitter.com/_edjw)** or to **email me at [hello@stoptargetingads.me](mailto:hello@stoptargetingads.me)**

+If you are keen and a (little) bit technical, take a look at [these instructions on Github about how to add more companies and products to the site](https://github.com/edjw/stop-targeting-ads-me#how-to-add-a-company-or-product-to-the-site).

 **This is [a personal project by Ed Johnson-Williams](https://twitter.com/_edjw).** Let me know if you have any thoughts about how to make this site better! :-)